Skip Navigation

 PGCE Secondary History with QTS (11-16) course preparation

+We’re looking forward to welcoming you onto your PGCE Secondary History with QTS degree programme.
 Educating young adults and being able to inspire them to share your passion for a particular subject is one of the main reasons why people choose to train as a Secondary teacher.
 Imagination is crucial, as is the need for patience and the ability to develop and sustain excellent relationships with pupils, communicating clearly with them and breaking down complicated concepts into manageable building blocks for learning.

 Subject knowledge audit

-Please complete the Subject Knowledge Audit and bring it with you for your first teaching session in September – don’t worry if there are lots of gaps!
+Please complete the subject knowledge audit and bring it with you for your first teaching session in September.
+Don’t worry if there are lots of gaps.
 You are encouraged however to start enhancing your subject knowledge, especially on Medieval and Early Modern Histories.

 Getting to know the curriculum